-A candidate may make loans for unlimited amounts to his or her candidate committee.
+Candidates may make loans for unlimited amounts to his or her candidate committee.
 The loan must come from his or her personal funds or from joint funds of the candidate and the candidate's spouse.
 However, in order for a candidate to be repaid the loan, the candidate must do the following:

-- 1) Execute a loan document with the committee, that includes repayment terms and is signed by the committee treasurer and the candidate (even when those are the same individual); - 2) Deposit the funds into the committee depository; and - 3) Report the loan.
+- a.
+Execute a loan document with the committee that includes repayment terms and is signed by the committee treasurer and the candidate (even when those are the same individual); - b.
+Deposit the funds into the committee depository; and - c.
+Report loan in The Guardian System

-A candidate is prohibited from charging interest on a loan to his or her committee.
+A candidate is prohibited from charging interest on a loan to his/her committee.